Today, it’s very difficult to run a successful SBOM (software bill of materials) program without the right SBOM tools.

 Another part of producing accurate SBOMs is using a tool with comprehensive programming language and ecosystem support.

-Like we mentioned earlier, you want to avoid tools that require you to create SBOMs in one way for a particular ecosystem or language and a different way for another language or ecosystem — but not only because this creates a poor user experience.
+We recommend being careful about selecting tools that require you to create SBOMs in one way for a particular ecosystem or language and a different way for another language or ecosystem — but not only because this creates a poor user experience.
 It can also lead to inconsistent and possibly inaccurate results caused by each tool’s unique interpretation of SBOM fields.
 For example, a tool may interpret the package supplier as the author of the package, the author’s parent organization, the package manager distributing the package, the registry hosting the package, or a combination of the above.
 Multiply these inconsistencies by the number of fields in any SBOM, and you can see how significant issues may arise.

 An important related capability is how well the SBOM tool (and/or the vendor behind it) can handle the sorts of edge cases that will inevitably pop up, especially for larger and more complex engineering organizations.
 For example, just because a tool claims to support Yarn doesn’t mean it will necessarily be able to navigate the nuances of Yarn 1 vs. Yarn 2.
 Or Go projects before and after the introduction of Go modules.